josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🔊_Turn_The_Public_Up/🪳🕶️_Mera_Naam_Cockroach_Hai/🌒_The_Public_Comes_Outside/🌐_india_is_not_a_local_network.md

 contextual explanation
 ```

-This is a different route from formal reporting.

-It is relational rather than institutional.
+This route is relational rather than institutional.

+It should not be converted into an allegation of workplace misconduct.

+Publicly documented professional circulation can be analysed.

+Private workplace communications should not be inferred merely because Indian colleagues existed.

 ---